-Basal cell nevus syndrome is a group of defects, passed down through families, that involve the skin, nervous system, eyes, endocrine glands, and bones.
+Nevoid basal cell carcinoma syndrome is a group of defects, passed down through families.
+The disorder involves the skin, nervous system, eyes, endocrine glands, and bones.

-The condition causes an unusual facial appearance and a higher risk of skin cancers.
+It causes an unusual facial appearance and a higher risk of skin cancers.

-The hallmark of this disorder is the appearance of a type of skin cancer known as basal cell carcinoma at or around puberty.
+The main symptom of this disorder is a type of skin cancer called basal cell carcinoma, that develops around the time of puberty.

 The condition may affect the nervous system and lead to: